isovector/draconian-results/pho.md

 -----------------------------------------------------------------------------------------------

-This content is a summary of the [PHO order --- Residential Care COVID-19 Preventive Measures (PDF,
+This content is a summary of the [Ministry of Health --- Overview of Visitors in Long-Term Care and Seniors\' Assisted Living (PDF, 675KB)] and
-517KB)]
-document.
+[PHO order --- Visitor and Visitation Review and Appeal (PDF, 289KB)] documents.
 It is not legal advice and does not provide an interpretation of the law.
 In the event of any conflict or difference between this webpage and the order, the order is correct and legal and must be followed.

-Residents of long-term care facilities are each allowed:
+Residents of long-term care facilities are allowed:

--   1 social visitor
-    -   You do not need a reason for a social visit
--   1 essential visitor
+-   Visits from a single designated visitor
+    -   Every resident in long-term care can name one person, who can continue to visit even if visitation is restricted
+    -   Visits are allowed during active COVID-19 outbreaks, under guidance and direction from the local medical health officer
+-   Essential visits
     -   Essential visits include visits for compassionate reasons, such as end-of-life care or those essential to a resident's care and mental well-being

 All visitors are allowed at seniors\' assisted living facilities.

-Larger, facility-wide social events or gatherings, adult day programs and in-facility respite are allowed.

--   Indoor gatherings may include residents and staff across units of a facility
--   Outdoor gatherings may include family and friends

-### Protecting long-term care residents
+Visitors must follow the guidance for [Visitors in Long-Term Care and Seniors' Assisted Living (PDF,
+675KB)].

+### During your visit

 All visitors must show proof of vaccination before visiting a long-term care or seniors\' assisted-living facility.
+Proof of vaccination is not required for:

+-   Children under the age of 12
+-   People with an approved medical exemption
+-   Compassionate visits related to end-of-life

-All visitors who are 12 years of age and older must also complete rapid point-of-care testing at the entrance.
+All visitors (12+) must also take a rapid point-of-care test at the entrance.
+People providing compassionate visits related to end-of-life do not have to take a test.

-Safety precautions like hand hygiene and physical distancing will continue.

-Before your visit, review BCCDC information for [Visitors in Long-Term Care and Seniors' Assisted Living (PDF,
-675KB)].

-#### When to wear a mask at long-term care facilities

--   All visitors must wear medical masks in hallways and common areas
--   You can only remove your mask when visiting residents in their living area **if you\'re fully vaccinated**
+You must wear a medical mask during your visit, even if you are fully vaccinated.
+Masks are required both indoors and outdoors.

+You are also required to follow additional safety precautions, including screening for symptoms of illness and practicing hand hygiene.

 ------------------------------------------------------------------------